-Tabernacle Chapter 1
+The Tabernacle Chapter 1 Introduction

 Studying the subject of the Tabernacle can be a bit like studying details in nature.
 As the sun rises up over the horizon, it sheds life giving light, reflecting off all of God’s creation, adding color to what was covered in darkness just a short time ago.
-The rays reflect off the leaves, grasses, and flowers in an ultraviolet aura.
+Rays of sunlight reflect off the leaves, grasses, and flowers in an ultraviolet aura.
 Each grass, flower, shrub, and tree serves a unique purpose in the delicate balance of creation.
 Little is known about the balance, or plan, until each item is individually studied.

 As the sun warns the air, and everything it touches, the flowers begin to turn towards the light, and slowly open.
 One row of delicate pedals after another expand in a calculated, precise performance.
 Each pedal seems to be more vibrant and detailed then the other.
 At last the flower fully opens, revealing it’s nectar as an instant reward, and supplies of pollen, reserves for later.